MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

 ## Validating the next monthly release

-Validation should be done for each monthly channel release before it is automatically enabled for users.
+Validation should be done for each monthly channel release before it's automatically enabled for users.
 Users can test when the validation build version reaches the environment.

 The easiest way to validate is by appending ```&channelrelease=next``` that automatically sets the release channel to the next upcoming monthly release.